How to Leave a Narcissist In 8 Steps

 Make copies of all your important documents.
 You may need several weeks or even months to make this plan.

-If your physical safety is at risk, however, don’t take any more time than is strictly necessary to get out.
+However, if your physical safety is at risk, don’t take any more time since it is necessary to get out.

 3. Set aside some spare cash

-This is easier if your money is not mixed with the narcissist’s, but given the tendency of narcissists to financially control their partners, you have likely mingled finances.
+How to leave a narcissist with no money?
+You can’t.
+So if you are planning to leave, it is easier if your money is not mixed with the narcissist partner’s, but given the tendency of narcissists to financially control their partners, you have likely mingled finances.

 Have as much cash on hand as you can set aside.